-For each scenario, the projections begin with the vector of 2010 numbers at age estimated in the assessment.
-This vector is then projected forward to the beginning of 2011 using a fixed value of natural mortality of 0.3, the recent schedule of selectivity estimated in the assessment (in this case the 2000-2009 selectivity), and the best available estimate of total (year-end) catch for 2010 (in this case assumed equal to the 2010 TAC of 74,000 t).
+For each scenario, the projections begin with the vector of 2011 numbers at age estimated in the assessment.
+This vector is then projected forward to the beginning of 2021 using a fixed value of natural mortality of 0.3, the recent schedule of selectivity estimated in the assessment (in this case the 2000-2010 selectivity), and the best available estimate of total (year-end) catch for 2011 (in this case assumed equal to the 2011 TAC of 53,080 t).
 In each subsequent year, the fishing mortality rate is prescribed on the basis of the spawning biomass in that year and the respective harvest scenario.
 In each year, recruitment is drawn from an inverse Gaussian distribution whose parameters consist of maximum likelihood estimates determined from recruitments estimated in the assessment.
 Spawning biomass is computed in each year based on the time of peak spawning (August) and the maturity and population weight schedules described in the assessment.
 Total catch is assumed to equal the catch associated with the respective harvest scenario in all years.
 This projection scheme is run 500 times to obtain distributions of possible future stock sizes, fishing mortality rates, and catches.

 Five of the seven standard scenarios will be used in a Supplemental Environmental Impact Statement prepared in conjunction with the final SAFE.
-These five scenarios, which are designed to provide a range of harvest alternatives that are likely to bracket the final TAC for 2011, are as follows (" $max\ F{ABC}$ " refers to the maximum permissible value of $F{ABC}$ under Amendment 56):
+These five scenarios, which are designed to provide a range of harvest alternatives that are likely to bracket the final TAC for 2012, are as follows (" $max F{ABC}$ " refers to the maximum permissible value of F{ABC} under Amendment 56):

-Scenario 1: In all future years, F is set equal to $max F{ABC}$ .
-(Rationale: Historically, TAC has been constrained by ABC, so this scenario provides a likely upper limit on future TACs.)

-- Scenario 2: In all future years, F is set equal to a constant fraction of $max F{ABC}$ , where this fraction is equal to the ratio of the $F{ABC}$ value for 2011 recommended in the assessment to the max $F{ABC}$ for 2011.
-(Rationale: When $F{ABC}$ is set at a value below $max F{ABC}$ , it is often set at the value recommended in the stock assessment).
-Note: We used this scenario to project the BSAI stock assuming catch reductions that may occur under proposed SSL RPAs. - Scenario 3: In all future years, F is set equal to the 2006-2010 average F. (Rationale: For some stocks, TAC can be well below ABC, and recent average F may provide a better indicator of $F{TAC}$ than $F{ABC}$ .) - Scenario 4: In all future years, F is set equal to $F{75\%}$ .
+- Scenario 1: In all future years, F is set equal to $max F{ABC}$.
+(Rationale: Historically, TAC has been constrained by ABC, so this scenario provides a likely upper limit on future TACs.).
+Note: We used this scenario to project the BSAI stock assuming catch reductions that may occur under SSL RPAs. - Scenario 2: In all future years, F is set equal to a constant fraction of $max F{ABC}$, where this fraction is equal to the ratio of the F{ABC} value for 2012 recommended in the assessment to the $max F{ABC}$ for 2012.
+(Rationale: When F{ABC} is set at a value below $max F{ABC}$, it is often set at the value recommended in the stock assessment).
+Note: We used this scenario to project the BSAI stock assuming catch reductions that may occur under SSL RPAs. - Scenario 3: In all future years, F is set equal to the 2006-2011 average F. (Rationale: For some stocks, TAC can be well below ABC, and recent average F may provide a better indicator of F{TAC} than F{ABC} .) - Scenario 4: In all future years, F is set equal to $F{75\%}$.
 (Rationale: This scenario represents a very conservative harvest rate and was requested by the Alaska Regional Office based on public comment.) - Scenario 5: In all future years, F is set equal to zero.
 (Rationale: In extreme cases, TAC may be set at a level close to zero.)

 Two other scenarios are needed to satisfy the MSFCMA's requirement to determine whether a stock is currently in an overfished condition or is approaching an overfished condition.
-These two scenarios are as follows (for Tier 3 stocks, the MSY level is defined as $B{35\%}$ ):
+These two scenarios are as follows (for Tier 3 stocks, the MSY level is defined as $B{35\%}$):